Frosy01/Krita-Ollama-Prompt-Generator/README.md

 👉 Acly/krita-ai-diffusion https://github.com/Acly/krita-ai-diffusion

 Generate prompts using a local LLM → click Send to AI Plugin → the text is instantly inserted into the Stable Diffusion prompt input.

-No copy-paste.
-No window switching.
-Fully inside Krita.
+No copy-paste.No window switching.Fully inside Krita.

 📦 Installation
 1. Download